Skip to content

 Follow Us on Facebook for more details for Founders Day or visit us often for updates.

-The Kitson Arts Alliance is working with TBPA to organize music at three locations; in front of Kitson Art Gallery, at the corner of Tioga and Warren near the Old Store and Twigs, and also at the Intersection of Tioga and Pine, near Wyoming County Beverage.
-Line ups include including Dave Brown and The Dishonest Fiddlers, JP Williams Blues Band, Matt Bennick, Alex D. Key and the Barbershop Singers.
+The Kitson Arts Alliance is working with TBPA to organize music at three locations; in front of Kitson Art Gallery, at the corner of Tioga and Warren near Twigs, and also at the intersection of Tioga and Pine, near Wyoming County Beverage.
+Line up includes the JP Williams Blues Band, Axe & Fiddle, Matt Bennick Blues Guitarist, Matt Harrison and the Endless Mountains Barbershop Chorus.

 EVENTS AROUND TUNKHANNOCK